Victoria University

 What you will study

-To attain the Master of Applied Psychology (Clinical Psychology), students are required to complete 192 credit points consisting of:
+To attain the Master of Applied Psychology (Clinical Psychology), students are required to complete 192 credit points consisting of core studies:

 - Cognitive-Behavioural Therapy